orchestracities/anubis/README.md

     data policies by data owners (in the context of RESTful APIs).
 - Translation from the security & privacy data policies vocabulary to other policy languages or APIs that are actually used for PEP.

+## Why Anubis?

+[Anubis](https://en.wikipedia.org/wiki/Anubis) is an ancient Egyptian god, that has multiple roles in the mithology of ancient Egypt.
+In particular, we opted for this name, because he decides the fate of souls: based on their weights he allows the soults to ascend to a heavenly existence, or condamn them to be devoured by Ammit.
+Indeed, Anubis was a Policy Enforcement system for souls :)

 ## Status